jameslawler/notes/docs/portuguese-language/verbs/todo2/correr.md

 ## Writing Prompts

-1. Descreva uma experiência em que você participou de uma corrida ou maratona.
+1. Descreva uma experiência em que você participou de uma corrida.
+Describe an experience in which you participated in a race.
-2. Conte sobre uma vez em que você teve que correr para pegar um ônibus ou um trem.
+2. Escreva sobre uma vez em que teve que correr para pegar um autocarro.
+Write about a time when you had to rush to catch a bus.
-3. Imagine uma cena em que um personagem principal corre para salvar alguém ou resolver um problema.
+3. Como correu o seu dia?
+How was your day?